 It’s not just the chances of unwanted pregnancies you lower when you get your pet spayed or neutered on time.
 You can prevent urine spraying and marking in both boy and girl pets.
 In males, you lower the chances of dog bites and other aggressive behavior by getting them neutered.
 Lower testosterone levels may help calm hormone-driven qualities.
 Once a pet gets accustomed to searching for mates, roaming behavior is harder to reel in.
 Timely pet spay and neuter helps curtail habits that make both you and your pet less stressed.
 Now we’re all about less stress here in Greenland!

 As an AAHA accredited hospital, we adhere to the highest standards in veterinarian care.
 Your pet’s well-being is our utmost concern during any surgery at our Greenland Veterinary Hospital.
-We ask you refrain from giving your fur baby food or water at least twelve hours before their scheduled pet spay and neuter.
+We ask you refrain from giving your dog or cat food or water at least twelve hours before their scheduled pet spay and neuter.
 Other things we ask you to look out for afterwards include:

 - Check the incision site daily for unusual redness, swelling or discharge.